 An honors-level course in expository writing based on a study of imaginative literature.
 The course fosters the development of writing and research skills.
 Fee \$2.
-Prerequisite: An English score of at least 28 on the ACT examination and enrollment in the Dutile Honors Program.
+Prerequisite: An English score of at least 28 on the ACT examination or a Verbal Reasoning + Grammar/Writing CLT sub score of 59 or higher.
+A grade of C or above in this course and the payment of a transcription fee permit the student to receive credit for ENG 1113 also.
+Enrollment in the Dutile Honors Program.